 - 1 large yellow onion, minced (about 2 1/2 cups)

 - 2 cups tomato puree

 Preheat the oven to 300 degrees F.

 Place the mixed tomatoes in a bowl and coat with half the olive oil.
 Season with salt and black pepper.
 Pour the tomatoes onto a rimmed baking sheet and roast in the oven for 90 minutes.

 Place a large soup pot over medium heat.

 Add the remaining oil, the herbs, the garlic and the onion.
 Sweat until onions begin to color.
 Add the Pernod.
 When almost evaporated add the roasted tomatoes, the tomato puree and the chicken stock.

-Bring the mixture to a boil, then lower heat to maintain simmer and cook slowly for one hour.
+Bring the mixture to a boil, then lower the heat to maintain a simmer and cook slowly for one hour.
 Add the bread cubes and continue to cook at a simmer for another 30 minutes, stirring frequently until a rich consistency is achieved and the tomatoes begin to release their sugars.

 Season and serve, topping individual bowls with additional basil leaves and a drizzle of olive oil.